KlingonDragon/notebook/Misc/Politics.md

 # Politics

 # Economy
-- Renationalise the Railways, Electricity, Gas Water, Telecoms, and Royal Mail
+- Renationalise the Railways, Electricity, Gas, Water, Sewage, Telecoms, and Royal Mail
-- Nationalise WiFi and busses
+- Nationalise WiFi, Busses and other Mass Transit, and Non-NHS Healthcare
 - Combine income tax and NI

 ## Defence